 Pick Your Outdoor Furniture

 Whether it’s for a patio, porch, or deck, furniture serves function and aesthetics.
-Unlike their indoor counterparts, outdoor sectionals and tables are more exposed to the weather even when placed in a partly shaded or roofed area.
+Unlike their indoor counterparts, outdoor sectionals, sun lounges, and tables are more exposed to the weather even when placed in a partly shaded or roofed area.

 So while a lounge chair looks inviting, check its material and ability to withstand sunlight, moisture, and other conditions in your area.
 Replacement units and cushions, repairs like wood refinishing, and cleaning and maintenance are all part of owning outdoor furniture.
 Also, consider a piece’s portability or size when you have to move or store it.